Five things caregivers should do before going on vacation

 2. Write out detailed instructions.
 Although you should train the person who’s taking over your caregiving job, it’s also a good idea to put down your relative’s schedule and information on paper just as a reference.
 Write down a medication schedule, daily requirements and any other information you think would be useful.

 3. Set up a medical alarm system from Bay Alarm.
-If you haven’t already, now is a good time to purchase a medical alert device to ensure that your loved one always has help available.
+If you haven’t already, now is a good time to purchase a medical alert watch to ensure that your loved one always has help available.
 At the push of a button, your relative will be connected to an emergency response team, who can contact the appropriate authorities in the event of a fall, injury or accident in or around your loved one’s home.
+And the automatic fall detection device will activate in the event your loved one is unable to push the emergency button on their own.

 4. Leave your contact information.
 In case your relative or the new hired caregiver has any questions or concerns, leave your contact information with them so they can reach you if necessary.
 This includes a landline phone number, your cell phone number, an email address, a physical address and the name of the place where you’re staying, if applicable.